-Pronouns are part of our everyday language, especially in the Romantic Languages.
+Pronouns are words that substitute for nouns.
+Personal pronouns are part of our everyday language, especially in the Romantic Languages.
+In English, we often refer to others using gendered pronouns.
 It is difficult to speak without using pronouns, when we have been socialized and educated to use them.
 Pronouns are an important part of language.
 However, their use in understanding gender is often underestimated.

 Have questions or challenges?
 Check out our FAQ section at the bottom of this page.

-Check out the infographic below that shows how to use gender pronouns.
+Check out the digital card below that shows how to use gender pronouns.

 - 5 Ways Using Correct Gender Pronouns Will Make You a Better Trans* Ally (Article by Laura Kacere, published on 09/23/2013)